Homework 8 - Optimizations

 Implement common subexpression elimination.
 This optimization pass should find common subexpressions, add names for those subexpressions, and replace the subexpressions with variable references.

-This optimization is more challenging to implement than inlining is.
+This optimization is more challenging to implement than inlining or unrolling.
 Our suggested approach is to:

 The most difficult part of this process is determining where to put the new let-binding.
 Consider replacing the (identical) subexpressions e1, e2, and e3 with the variable x.
 You'll need to find the lowest common ancestor e of e1, e2, and e3, then replace it with